Petonzxc/Automatic-image-contrast/README.md

 hw5.exe <number_of_threads> <input_file_name> <output_file_name> [<algorithm_parameters>].

 The number of threads can be 0 or more.
 0 is the default number of threads.

+## Output Format
+At the output, you get the image processed by the algorithm, and the measurement results are displayed on the console.

+Output format: "Time (%i thread(s)): %g ms\n"